This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 Best for: Mac users who value gesture integration and already own Apple devices.

-Pros: Perfect Mac integration, gesture support, automatic pairing, slim profile.
+Pros: Perfect Mac integration, gesture support, automatic pairing, slim profile, USB-C charging on 2024 model.

-Cons: Charges via Lightning on the bottom (unusable while charging), uncomfortable for long sessions, no Windows support worth mentioning.
+Cons: Charges via USB-C on the bottom — unusable while charging, uncomfortable for extended sessions, limited Windows support.

-The Razer Pro Click Mini sits in an interesting middle ground — it’s designed for productivity but built on gaming mouse technology.
-The result is a 12,000 DPI sensor that offers precision that pure productivity mice can’t match, in a compact body that works for both left and right-handed users.
+The Razer Pro Click Mini sits in an interesting middle ground — designed for productivity but built on gaming mouse technology.
+The result is a 10,000 DPI sensor that offers precision pure productivity mice can’t match, in a compact ambidextrous body that works for both left and right-handed users.

-Four-way scroll wheel, five programmable buttons, and Razer’s HyperSpeed wireless technology that claims up to 25% faster than standard Bluetooth.
-Battery life runs around 465 hours — that’s genuinely exceptional.
-If you occasionally do design work or photo editing alongside regular productivity tasks, the precision here is noticeable.
+Four-way scroll wheel, seven programmable buttons, and Razer’s HyperSpeed wireless technology that delivers 1000Hz polling rate — on par with dedicated gaming mice.
+Battery life runs around 465 hours on a single AA battery.
+If you occasionally do design work or photo editing alongside regular productivity tasks, the precision here is immediately noticeable.

 Best for: Designers, photo editors, and users who want productivity features with gaming-grade precision.

-Pros: Ambidextrous design, exceptional battery life, precise sensor, HyperSpeed wireless.
+Pros: Ambidextrous design, 465-hour battery life, 10,000 DPI sensor, HyperSpeed wireless, four-device connectivity.

 The Microsoft Arc Mouse earns its place not through raw performance but through a genuinely clever design.
 It folds flat for transport — completely flat, thin enough to slip into any laptop sleeve — and snaps into a curved ergonomic shape when you’re ready to use it.
 The snap activates the mouse automatically.
 No power button needed.